Adrian Tantari: 2017 state election

 In 2017, Tantari was the Labor Party candidate for Hervey Bay.
 He received 29.1% of the primary vote, behind the Liberal National Party candidate, Ted Sorensen, who received 37.7% of the primary vote.
 After preferences, Tantari received 40.9% of the vote to Sorensen's 59.1%.

 Tantari's 2017 campaign emphasised growing the region's educational institutions and gaining better infrastructure for the growing city.

 2020 state election

 In his 2020 campaign, Tantari again emphasised growing the region's educational institutions and gaining better infrastructure for the growing city.
 Tantari also called for the re-establishment of the Ministerial Regional Community Forums to help bolster the economic significance of the region.

 Prior to the 2020 Queensland state election, the seat of Hervey Bay was treated as a "safe" seat for the Liberal Nationals.
 In the final result, Tantari gained over an 11% swing, securing the seat for Labor.

-Parliamentary Activities

-Tantari was a member of the Queensland Parliament's Economics and Governance Committee as well as the Parliamentary Crime and Conduct Committee.